 The weather forecast for Friday was typically Scottish, by which I mean cool and grey, with the likelihood of heavy rain, and so it turned out to be.
 It was wetter than something that’s very wet.

 Scott volunteered to drive and we decided to go and have a pop at a bunch of the Munro Mega Mystery puzzles to the north-west of Banchory.
 Staying in the trees seemed like a good idea if it was going to rain.
 Optimistically there were two or three separate-looking loops of caches we could go for, depending on how fast we were covering the ground.
 It was a day of learning from each other.
 Scott and his family had never really tried to do any puzzle caches before, so Scott was learning a bit about that.
 And I’d never been walking in the woods in Scotland before.
 Scott’s main guidance tips were a) the caches are pretty much bound to be next to a path, as going anywhere else would risk dangerously boggy ground and b) it’s a good idea to assume that the path you’re on is likely to loop around rather than looking for another, or trying to walk cross-country when you don’t know the terrain.
 Wise advice indeed.
-In some areas the ground was what horse-racing commentators would describe as “heavy”, or possible worse, if there is a term that’s worse than that.
+In some areas, the ground was what horse-racing commentators would describe as “heavy”, or possibly worse, if there is a term that’s worse than that.
 The footpaths also alternated between quite wide paths with bracken and pine detritus underfoot to very narrow paths with neck-high undergrowth.
-Those with the high undergrowth were obviously fun in the rain, because they meant that your upper clothing got wet as well as your feet.
+Those with the high undergrowth were obviously fun in the rain because they meant that your upper clothing got wet as well as your feet.

 After completing the first loop (of about 24 caches) we retired to a nearby garden centre for a bit of lunch.
 The one in question had some nice warming soup.
 Not an obvious choice for most places in August, but very welcome on this particular day.

 In the afternoon the rain seemed to have slowed up a bit, so we went for another one of the two circuits hoping to be able to finish that quickly and see how we stood.
 That one had 16 caches on an elongated loop starting from Banchory’s Cricket Club and Curling Club.
 Neither sporting venue was in use.
-They have an open air curling rink which was, for all intents, a very square-looking pond.
+They have an open-air curling rink which was, for all intents, a very square-looking pond.
 The cricket pitch looked much the same.

 Anyway, the dry weather stayed with us for about three-quarters of that loop, and then the heavens opened again and we got completely drenched just as we were starting to feel like we’d dried out.
 “Booooooo!”
 And “Hissssss!”
 I say.
 The drenching dampened the enthusiasm as well as the clothing.
 I looked at the proposed northern loop (the planned final one of the day) and suggested that 6-7 of them looked as if they could be done as a drive-by, so we went off with that in mind.
-Scott stayed in the car, while I jumped out, got more wet, and dashed as quickly as I could to and from a few more caches.
+Scott stayed in the car, while I jumped out, got wetter, and dashed as quickly as I could to and from a few more caches.
 Once we’d done all the drive-bys the time was looking pretty much against us, and I think we were both completely drained by the wet, so we gave up and went home.

 Once at home we got cleaned up and went out for some Italian food with the rest of Scott’s family, followed by a couple of quite half-hearted beers in what I’d think on any other night would be an excellent bar – six°north.
 By the time we went out the rain had stopped but it was foggy.
 When we left the pub the fog had gone and it was a lovely night.